-The other main focus of the prophecy is the ‘Messiah the Prince’.
-He will appear at the end of 69 weeks (483 years), but “will be cut off”, which means to be killed.
+The other main focus of the prophecy is the ‘Messiah the Prince’: He will appear at the end of 69 weeks (483 years), but “will be cut off”, which means he will be killed.

 Gabriel explains that the 70 weeks is sub-divided into three sub-periods; 7 weeks (49 years), 62 weeks (434 years) and 1 week (7 years):

 No specific event marks the end of the first 49 years, but because this would be 49 years after the decree to restore Jerusalem, most commentators assume that it relates to the restoration of the city.

 Then, for a very long period of time (62×7=434 years) nothing happens.
 At the end of this long period the messiah appears (9:25) and is later “cut off” (9:26).

 During the last seven years a covenant is confirmed and an end is made of “sacrifice and grain offering” (v27).

 All the action is therefore reserved for after the long period of 434 years, implying that the purpose of the long period of 434 years is simply to locate these dramatic events in time.

 The seventy weeks has a specific purpose.
 Gabriel announced six glorious goals for the seventy weeks, including “to make an end of sin” and “to bring in everlasting righteousness” (9:24).
 This means that the purpose of the Seventy Weeks, allocated to the Jewish nation, was to solve the sin problem of the whole human race.